heibochu/Coursera_Getting_and_Cleaning_Data---Peer-Assessment-1/README.md

 The R script `run_analysis.R` (with the R package `dplyr`) takes the data  and transforms it based on the below steps:
   1. Merges the training and the test sets to create one data set.
   2. Extracts only the measurements on the mean and standard deviation for each measurement.
   3. Uses descriptive activity names to name the activities in the data set
   4. Appropriately labels the data set with descriptive variable names.
   5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The R script assumes that the file can be run, as is, within a working directory.
 No renaming of files should be done by the user.

 As the data sets do not have parent - foreign keys linking them together, the raw data is assumed to be ordered correctly as is (ie., x data, y data, and subject data are all matched correctly in their raw form).

+Measurements found within the x data are in units of triaxial angular velocity and triaxial acceleration.

 ### Step 1 - Merges the training and the test sets to create one data set.
 ===========
 The data is can be divided into three parts
 * subject data: ID of person who performed an activity, ranged 1 to 30
 * y data: ID of activity performed by subject
 * x data: measurement data of subject performing activity, from an accelerometer using the Samsung Galaxy S smartphone.
-This data is in units of triaxial angular velocity.
+Measurements found within the x data are in units of triaxial angular velocity and triaxial acceleration.

 Each set of data is further subdivided into `training` and `test` components.